 - Effectiveness in deepening public understanding, fostering collaboration, informing policy, implementing policy, or teaching others about social insurance

 The award honors Robert M. Ball, who served as Commissioner of Social Security from 1962 to 1973, and was an important participant in every Social Security development of the past 60 years.
-As the Founding Chair of the National Academy of Social Insurance (NASI), he continued to serve as an unofficial advisor to many policymakers while also writing and advising on Social Security, Medicare, national health insurance, and welfare.
+As the Founding Chair of the National Academy of Social Insurance (the Academy), he continued to serve as an unofficial advisor to many policymakers while also writing and advising on Social Security, Medicare, national health insurance, and welfare.

 The Award was created in June 2003 at the celebration of Bob Ball’s 90th birthday.
 The award is presented at a gala reception at the National Press Club in June of each year.

 To date, winners include:

 - Marilyn Moon (2014), Institute Fellow and Director, Center on Aging, American Institutes for Research (AIR).
 Download a PDF of her acceptance speech.

 - Alice M Rivlin (2013), Senior Fellow and Director, Engelberg Center for Health Care Reform, The Brookings Institution